Keith Closs: Los Angeles Clippers (1997–2000)

-Pennsylvania Valley Dawgs (2003–2007)
+Later career (2001–2008)

-Closs later played for the Pennsylvania Valley Dawgs of the USBL in 2003, subsequently moving to the CBA.
+Closs played for the Pennsylvania Valley Dawgs of the USBL in the 2001 and 2003 seasons.

-Buffalo Silverbacks (2007)

-In January 2007, as he led the latter league in blocks per game at 2.9, he left and signed with the Buffalo Silverbacks of the ABA.

-Tulsa 66ers (2007)
+On December 11, 2004, Closs signed with the Rockford Lightning of the Continental Basketball Association (CBA).
+He averaged a league-high 4.4 blocks per game as well as 7.2 points and 7.0 rebounds per game with the Lightning.
+On February 1, 2005, Closs was released by the Lightning.
+He also played in the CBA with the Gary Steelheads during the 2004–05 season.

+Closs played for the Butte Daredevils in the CBA during the 2006–07 season but was released after being arrested for public intoxication.
+He then joined the Buffalo Silverbacks of the American Basketball Association.

 Closs was selected with the 11th pick in the 5th round of the 2007 NBA Development League draft by the Tulsa 66ers.

-Yunnan Bulls (2008)

 In December 2008, Closs signed with the Chinese league's Yunnan Bulls, and averaged 16.1 points, 11.9 rebounds and 5.9 blocked shots per game.